-Beth’s office is centrally-located on Madison’s Isthmus, within walking distance of the UW Campus and the downtown area.
+Beth’s office is conveniently located near Hilldale Mall.
 Her office has free, on-site parking and is easy to access.

 Beth has extensive experience with various populations, everyone from college students to veterans and adults in various geographic regions.
 She specializes in treating anxiety and depressive disorders as well as addictions.
 She is able to work with people on developing better coping tools to deal with everyday stressors.
 Also, she is able to focus on insight into deeper patterns and how people’s past is affecting their current lives.

 - B.S. in Clinical Psychology, Tufts University 1995

 - M.A. and Ph.D. in Clinical Psychology from Adelphi University in 1997, 2001

 - Licensed in New York in 2002 and Wisconsin in 2007